Today, we're excited to announce that our reranking model — pinecone-rerank-v0 — is now available in public preview.

 - Why retrieval quality matters in the context of RAG systems

-- How you can get started, quickly and easily, with our new reranker
+- How you can get started, quickly and easily, with pinecone-rerank-v0

-- The results of putting our new reranker to the test against alternative models
+- The results of putting pinecone-rerank-v0 to the test against alternative models

 Why RAG matters

 Large language models (LLMs) are powerful tools, but they have limitations that can affect response accuracy and relevance in real-world applications.
-Retrieval-augmented generation (RAG) addresses this by providing the LLM with only the most relevant information, resulting in responses that are grounded in contextually precise, up-to-date data.
+RAG addresses this by providing the LLM with only the most relevant information, resulting in responses that are grounded in contextually precise, up-to-date data.

 LLMs trained on broad datasets can’t directly access proprietary or domain-specific information, which often leads them to generate answers that may sound plausible but lack accuracy.
 RAG fills this gap by retrieving the right data when it’s needed, so the model’s responses are informed by specific, relevant information.
 At the same time, more context isn’t always better.
 Large input windows can lead to information overload, where key details get diluted.
 By retrieving only what’s essential, RAG keeps responses focused and reduces the “lost in the middle” effect that can impact output quality.

-This targeted retrieval approach also brings down token costs—an important factor in production environments where tokens are a primary cost driver.
+This targeted retrieval approach also reduces token costs—an important factor in production environments where tokens are a primary cost driver.
 By cutting token usage by 5-10x, RAG makes high-quality responses more scalable and cost-effective.
-Finally, for RAG to work as intended, retrieval accuracy is key.
+Finally, retrieval accuracy is key for RAG to work as intended.
 Purpose-built neural retrieval models ensure that only the most relevant information reaches the model, enabling RAG to deliver responses that meet real-world demands for precision.

-Note: For a closer look at how RAG overcomes LLM limitations and optimizes for cost, see our in-depth article on Retrieval Augmented Generation (RAG)
+Note: Our in-depth article provides a closer look at how RAG overcomes LLM limitations and optimizes cost.

 What is a reranker?

-Within Retrieval-Augmented Generation (RAG) frameworks, this precision is essential.
-Since the generative model’s output relies on the quality of its input, rerankers help ensure responses that are both accurate and grounded.
-By combining the broad reach of neural retrieval with the targeted precision of rerankers, RAG systems can deliver more reliable and relevant answers—especially important in applications where precision matters most.
+This precision is essential within RAG frameworks.
+Since the generative model’s output relies on the quality of its input, rerankers help ensure responses are both accurate and grounded.
+By combining the broad reach of neural retrieval with the targeted precision of rerankers, RAG systems can deliver more reliable and relevant answers — especially important in applications where precision matters most.

 The model assigns a relevance score from 0 to 1 for each query-document pair, with higher scores indicating a stronger match.
 To maintain accuracy, we’ve set the model’s maximum context length to 512 tokens—an optimal limit for preserving ranking quality in reranking tasks.